 - Black and tarry stool

-If your dog is sensitive to Aspirin or has additional health issues, before administration, it is advisable to talk to your trusted vet.
-Aspirin should not be used in dogs:
+If your dog is sensitive to aspirin or has additional health issues, talk to your trusted vet before giving your dog aspirin.
+Aspirin should not be used in dogs with the health conditions listed below:

 - Allergic or sensitive to the active ingredient